Visa requirements for Kenyan citizens

 Visa requirements for Kenyan citizens are administrative entry restrictions by the authorities of other states placed on citizens of Kenya.
-As of 2 July 2019, Kenyan citizens had visa-free or visa on arrival access to 69 countries and territories, ranking the Kenyan passport 74th in terms of travel freedom (tied with the passport of the People's Republic of China) according to the Henley Passport Index.
+As of 2025, Kenyan citizens had visa-free or visa on arrival access to 70 countries and territories, ranking the Kenyan passport 73rd in terms of travel freedom according to the Henley Passport Index.

 Visa requirements map

 History

 In order to comply to with the Schengen Agreement, Italy re-established the regime obligatory a visa for Kenyan citizens.
 From 1 January 1999, all Kenyan citizens, holders of ordinary, service and diplomatic passports need a visa to travel to Italy.